 Even store-bought or supermarket lard have chemical substances such as preservatives and stabilizers, so that lard lasts longer without being spoiled.
 I have used this sort of lard for my Homemade Lard Soap Recipe and, oddly, the result was my first soap batch going rancid after a couple of months.
 Could it be that the chemicals in store-bought lard reacted with lye and created an adverse effect in the resulting lard soap?

-This is why I wanted to render lard at home, not only to try a 100% lard soap again – and see how long it will take to go rancid – but also to try for other cosmetics, like a face cream or lipstick.
+This is why I wanted to learn how to render lard at home, not only to try a 100% lard soap again – and see how long it will take to go rancid – but also to try for other cosmetics, like a face cream or lipstick.
 This white, odorless lard made at home appeals more to me, and is definitely more natural.

 How To Render White Lard At Home